Are you an adviser? Go to Unbiased Pro

 Getting the most out of your money when you exchange can make your holiday budget go further.

-In this article, we share our top currency exchange rate tips and advice, from the best place to make your exchange to common mistakes you should avoid.
+In this article, we share our top currency exchange rate tips and advice, from the best place to exchange money to common mistakes to avoid.

-What is exchange rate and how does it work?
+What is an exchange rate and how does it work?

 As economics advanced and inflation crept in, this system became outdated for major economies like the US by the 1970s.